JosephDavisC/INFO_201/README.md

 # INFO 201 - Coursework Repository

-This repository contains my homework, assignments, and projects for **INFO 201 (Foundations of Data Science)** at the University of Washington.
+This repository contains my homework, in class, assignments, and projects for **INFO 201 (Foundations of Data Science)** at the University of Washington.

 ---

 ## 📂 Structure
-Each assignment will have its own folder:
+Each assignment/problem set has its own folder:

-- `PS0/` – Problem Set 0
+- `PS0/` → Problem Set 0
-- `PS1/` – Problem Set 1
+- `PS1/` → Problem Set 1
-- `PS2/` – Problem Set 2
+- `PS2/` → Problem Set 2
 - ...and so on

-Inside each folder, you’ll typically find:
+Inside each folder you’ll typically find:
-- `.Rmd` files (R Markdown submissions)
+- `.Rmd` → R Markdown source file (submission file)
-- `.html` or `.pdf` files (rendered outputs)
+- `.html` → Knitted output (what the grader checks)
+- `.png` / `.jpeg` → Images used in problem sets (sketches, screenshots, etc.)

 ---